dolphin-emu/dolphin/Data/readme.txt

 Turning Free-Look on in the Advanced tab allows you to walk around with Shift+WASD.
 The OnScreen Display or debug information doesn't work in VR mode, so don't bother.

 Choose a game and click the Play button to start.
-Then put on the Rift.
+Acknowledge the warning, then put on the Rift.
 Keep the mouse over the Rift's window, and click to focus input.
+Shift+R recenters the view.

 Per-game Settings:
 Virtual Reality needs to be the correct scale, and the 2D elements need to be at